 From this moment the communication with the server is not necessary.
 User just needs to enter his PIN in order to decrypt the protected files.

-It is important to keep the track of time both on server and on client in parallel in order to avoid the malicious user behavior.
+It is important to keep track of time both on server and on client in parallel in order to avoid the malicious user behavior.
 In such concept of a synchronized communication with server, when the client does not need to be connected all the time (statistics can also be send to server with each session) the advantage is that the load on the device as network traffic (which is often a constraint) is set to minimum.

 The client has a token of the previous session DEV_PASS, which is used for the server communication:

-This value serves as a proof the device is the one with which server communicated.
+This value serves as a proof that the device is the one with which server communicated.

-To prevent the direct attack on the KEY_SET, e the KEY_SET_KEY is received (for symmetric encryption) from the communication with the server.
+To prevent the direct attack on the KEY_SET, the KEY_SET_KEY is received (for symmetric encryption) from the communication with the server.
 This value is split into PASS, PIN (permanent), TIME (temporary), DEV_PASS (calculated from previous values).
 The value splitting is performed on a server.
 The task of a client is to receive the TIME and DEV_PASS from server.

-In order to perform the splitting, the server has posses the knowledge of the user PIN.
+In order to perform the splitting, the server has the knowledge of the user PIN.

 The client uses some balanced key exchange to communicate with server: